 We’ve included an overview of each game, some instructions, and a video when we found one available.

 There are hundreds of games suitable for family game nights.
-After polling every family we know, we compiled a list of 35 of the most popular games and put them in easy to find categories.
+After polling every family we know, we compiled this growing list of the most popular games and put them in easy to find categories.

 These are great options for your next family game night.